Azure/azure-quickstart-templates/quickstarts/microsoft.azurestackhci/create-cluster-with-prereqs/README.md

 ## Deployment

-When deploying Azure Stack HCI clusters using a Bicep or ARM template, the deployment goes through a validate phase followed by a deployment phase.
-For example, when using this template with a parameter file which has been updated to reflect your environment, the two phase deployment could look like this:
+When deploying Azure Stack HCI clusters using a Bicep, ARM, or REST API, the deployment goes through a validate phase followed by a deployment phase.
+To specify the phase of the deployment, use the `deploymentMode` parameter in the deploymentSettings resource.
+In this Bicep template, `deploymentMode` has a default value of `Validate`.
+The following sections demonstrate how to initiate each phase of deployment with Azure CLI or Azure Bicep.

 ### Validation Phase